Athena OS RDP Image

 Athena OS container has been developed in order to be run also by podman.
 The choice to use podman comes from its advantages over docker, one of most important: security.

-in order to allow podman to search for images in Docker Hub.
+[registries.search]registries = ['docker.io']in order to allow podman to search for images in Docker Hub.

 Hack The Box API Token

-Athena OS container allows you to learn and play on Hack The Box platform.
+Section titled “Hack The Box API Token”Athena OS container allows you to learn and play on Hack The Box platform.
 It is possible to access to Hack The Box by using your App Token.
 Retrieve your App Token from the Hack The Box website in your Profile Settings.

 Docker

-You can run the container by docker-compose
+Section titled “Docker”You can run the container by docker-compose (recommended) or docker run.

 docker-compose

-file should have the following content:
+Section titled “docker-compose”The docker-compose.yml file should have the following content:

 version: '3.4'

-services: athena-rdp: image: athenaos/rdp cap_add: - cap_sys_admin - ipc_lock - net_admin cgroup: - host devices: - /dev/net/tun ports: - "127.0.0.1:23389:3389" - "127.0.0.1:8022:22" shm_size: '2gb' sysctls: - net.ipv6.conf.all.disable_ipv6=0 volumes: - /sys/fs/cgroup:/sys/fs/cgroup tmpfs: - /run - /tmp restart: unless-stopped
+services: athena-rdp: image: athenaos/rdp cap_add: - cap_sys_admin - ipc_lock - net_admin cgroup: - host devices: - /dev/net/tun ports: - "127.0.0.1:23389:3389" - "127.0.0.1:8022:22" shm_size: '2gb' sysctls: - net.ipv6.conf.all.disable_ipv6=0 volumes: - /sys/fs/cgroup:/sys/fs/cgroup tmpfs: - /run - /tmp restart: unless-stoppedRun the container by:

-sudo docker-compose run athena-rdp
+sudo docker-compose run athena-rdpdocker run

-docker run -ti \ --name athena-rdp \ --cap-add CAP_SYS_ADMIN \ --cap-add IPC_LOCK \ --cap-add NET_ADMIN \ --cgroupns=host \ --device /dev/net/tun \ --shm-size 2G \ --sysctl net.ipv6.conf.all.disable_ipv6=0 \ --volume /sys/fs/cgroup:/sys/fs/cgroup \ --publish 23389:3389 \ --publish 8022:22 \ --restart unless-stopped \ docker.io/athenaos/rdp:latest
+Section titled “docker run”docker run -ti \ --name athena-rdp \ --cap-add CAP_SYS_ADMIN \ --cap-add IPC_LOCK \ --cap-add NET_ADMIN \ --cgroupns=host \ --device /dev/net/tun \ --shm-size 2G \ --sysctl net.ipv6.conf.all.disable_ipv6=0 \ --volume /sys/fs/cgroup:/sys/fs/cgroup \ --publish 23389:3389 \ --publish 8022:22 \ --restart unless-stopped \ docker.io/athenaos/rdp:latestor

-docker run -ti --name athena-rdp --cap-add CAP_SYS_ADMIN --cap-add IPC_LOCK --cap-add NET_ADMIN --cgroupns=host --device /dev/net/tun --shm-size 2G --sysctl net.ipv6.conf.all.disable_ipv6=0 --volume /sys/fs/cgroup:/sys/fs/cgroup --publish 23389:3389 --publish 8022:22 --restart unless-stopped docker.io/athenaos/rdp:latest
+docker run -ti --name athena-rdp --cap-add CAP_SYS_ADMIN --cap-add IPC_LOCK --cap-add NET_ADMIN --cgroupns=host --device /dev/net/tun --shm-size 2G --sysctl net.ipv6.conf.all.disable_ipv6=0 --volume /sys/fs/cgroup:/sys/fs/cgroup --publish 23389:3389 --publish 8022:22 --restart unless-stopped docker.io/athenaos/rdp:latestIn case you exit the container and need to re-enter, run:

 In case you exit the container and need to re-enter, run: